Paleo diet: eating like our ancestors, adapted to the modern world

 Fill your plate with non-starchy vegetables

-Contrary to the "carnivore diet" image, original paleo is very plant-rich.
+Contrary to the "carnivore diet" image, the original paleo is very rich in plants.
 Hunter-gatherers consumed a huge variety of plants.
 Fill half your plate with vegetables: broccoli, spinach, cauliflower, carrots, peppers, zucchini, mushrooms, asparagus, and sweet potato (debated but generally accepted).

 4